Skip to content

 bash

-bash init-elasticsearch.sh
+bash deploy/k8s/init-elasticsearch.sh